ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 #### 2.1.1.4 Test Results/Reportig
 Based on the assert function output a test is decided as PASS or FAIL and then written to TestNG default report emailable.html report.
 This report can be found under test-output/emailable-report.html.
 The same is circulated to other audience after pipeline QA build.

-## 2.2 Api Testing Strategy
+## 2.2 API Testing Strategy

-Api Testing is broadly classified as Component and integration(Scenario) testing.
+API Testing is broadly classified as Component and integration(Scenario) testing.

-### Component Tests
+### 2.2.1 Component Tests
 Component tests are like unit tests for the API - It checks individual methods available in the API in isolation.
 We create these tests by making a test step for each method or resource that is available in the service contract.

 The easiest way to create component tests is to consume the service contract and let it create the clients.
 We will then data-drive each individual test case with positive and negative data to validate that the responses that come back have the following characteristics:

 * The request json payload is well-formed (schema validation)
 * The response json payload is well-formed (schema validation)
 * The response status is as expected (200 OK, SQL result set returned)
 * The response error payloads contain the correct error messages and error codes
 * Assertion - the individual elements in the response match our expectations (presence of specific element, datatype of element etc).
 * The service responds within an expected time frame
 * Validate how the system behaves when some request headers are missing, e.g., Content-Type, Authorization, etc.
 * Checking what happens if provide query parameters for a method that should accept only form parameters in a body
-* 	verifying whether a protected resource is not available over HTTP when it should be only on HTTPS
+* Verifying whether a protected resource is not available over HTTP when it should be only on HTTPS
 * Business logic testing.
-Say while Fetching application (PreId) presence of valid Preregistration ID is mandatory
-       in the request.
+Say while Fetching application (PreId) presence of valid Preregistration ID is mandatory in the request.
 * Positive and Negative testing.
 Making sure that if you make a bad request, it responds as expected.

 These individual API tests are the most important tests that we build because they will be leveraged in all of the subsequent testing techniques.
 These tests simplify the process of approaching API testing.

-### Integration/Scenario Tests
+### 2.2.2 Integration/Scenario Tests
 Under this type of testing, we assemble the individual component tests into a sequence, much like the example described as below.

 Ex: Create Application, Upload Document, Book appointment and Fetch Application data.

 There are two great techniques for obtaining the sequence:
 1. Review the user story to identify the individual API calls that are being made.
-2. Exercise the UI and capture the traffic being made to the underlying APIs.
+1. Exercise the UI and capture the traffic being made to the underlying APIs.

 **Approach:**